mars-sim/mars-sim/CONTRIBUTING.md

 # Contributing

-We'd be glad for your help and contribution to mars-sim.
+We are glad for your help and contributions to mars-sim.

  - [Issues and Bugs](#issue)
  - [Submission Guidelines](#submit)